neondatabase/website/content/docs/data-types/floating-point.md

     ('-infinity', 0.0, 0.0001),   -- An example with a negative infinite value ('NaN', 101.325, 'NaN');      -- Examples of undefined results or unmeasurable quantities
 ```

+Notice that you must use single quotes to wrap these values as shown above.

 ## Additional considerations